api-platform/docs/core/filters.md

         tags: [ { name: 'api_platform.filter', id: 'regexp' } ]
 ```

-Finally, add this filter to resources you want:
+Finally, add this filter to resources you want to be filtered:

 ```php
 <?php